 Property investors in the Golden State are using debt service coverage ratio (DSCR) loans to expand their portfolios.
 DSCR is calculated by taking the monthly rental income and dividing it by the property's monthly expenses including principal, interest, taxes, insurance, and association dues (PITIA).
 The final debt service coverage ratio is essentially an indicator to the lender of a borrower's ability to repay their loan.
 Many lenders have a minimum DSCR of 1.2, which indicates positive cash flow.

-Traditional loans focus heavily on debt-to-income ratio (DTI) and require substantial documentation including pay stubs, bank statements and tax returns.
+Conventional loans focus heavily on debt-to-income ratio (DTI) and require substantial documentation including pay stubs, bank statements and tax returns.
 Meeting debt-to-income ratio requirements can be tricky for investors with multiple mortgaged rentals.
-On the other hand, DSCR loans have qualifications based on a minimum credit score and are underwritten using the property's income potential.
+Even if their income history is strong, their personal income usually cannot cover all the debt of multiple loans.

 For the professional investor looking to build a large real estate portfolio, a DSCR program is ideal.
-Most traditional lenders max out borrowers at ten loans.
+Most lenders max out borrowers at ten loans.
 Instead, when evaluating qualifications for a DSCR loan, lenders will use common sense to evaluate an investor's maximum credit exposure.

 To calculate DSCR, use this simple formula: